nrfletcher/openai-chatbot/README.md

-# Discord Chatbot
+# OpenAI Discord Chatbot
-## AutoBot is a Discord bot that utilizes and internal car database!

-### This project is a Discord chat bot which combines the ability to use a GPT-based response format and also utilizes additional information from internal sources persisted into a SQLite3 database.
+### This project is a Discord chat bot which combines the ability to use an OpenAI GPT-based response format and also utilizes additional information from internal sources persisted into a SQLite3 database.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/iovmhhzY2PA/0.jpg)](https://youtu.be/iovmhhzY2PA)